Beech Hyde Animals

 School Guinea Pigs

-Beech Hyde has seven wellbeing Guinea pigs........
-Jane Austen, Charlotte Bronte, Marie Curie, Barabara Hepworth, Amy Johnson, Rosa Parks and Mary Seacole.
+Beech Hyde has five well being Guinea pigs........
+Jane Austen, Charlotte Bronte, Marie Curie, Barbara Hepworth and Rosa Parks.
 They were gifted to us by our Trust Lead School - STAGS - when they could no longer care for them, hence the names.

 Year 6 are the main Guinea Pig carers - feeding, watering, cleaning out, and grooming the Guinea Pigs.
 They are supervised in this at all times by staff and trained in the handling and care of the pigs.
 Other pupils get to visit and handle the guinea pigs, under adult supervision.
 However, they are living creatures, and we can not control all their actions.
 Therefore, an agreement from parents/carers is needed before pupils can handle Guinea Pigs.

 Beech Hyde is lucky to have a visiting therapy dog called Boba.
-Boba belongs to Mr Nolan (Teaching Assistant) and is experienced in coming into schools to support youngsters as he already does this at another local school.
-Boba visits us every Friday afternoon and can be stroked and walked by pupils.
+Boba belongs to Mr Nolan (Teaching Assistant) and is a trained therapy dog, experienced in coming into schools to support youngsters.
+Boba visits us every Friday afternoon and can be stroked, hugged and walked by pupils.
 Mr Nolan is with Boba at all times, and he is always on a lead.
 An agreement from parents/carers is needed before pupils can interact with Boba.